 Online marketing is any marketing strategy that promotes a brand, business or person through channels or mediums that require an internet connection such as social media, search engines, websites and email marketing.
-It can also be known as internet marketing.

 - More and more people are online